abhishekbisht1429/Docs/Python.md

 ```
 - Before going into details of explicitly creating an object of a given type/class we need to know about some special methods inside a class that are defined below.

-#### Special Methods
-- Every class can define some special methods that are used for some special operations.
-Some of these methods have some default implementation if we do not define them explicitly.
-- All special methods have the following naming convection, which starts with double underscores and ends with double underscores - `__method_name__` .
-- It is to be noted that the `__init__` method defined earlier is also a special method that works as the constructor for the object.
-Whenever a new object for a class is created, the first method of the object that is called by default is `__init__` .
-It is used like a constructor to initialise some instance variables or do some other initialisation task.
-- There are several other special methods such as `__add__`, `__mul__`, `__str__` .
-These can be used to achieve operator overloading for the objects, like in C++.
-- We will discuss a special method `__call__` here which is necessary to understand the process of explicit object creation.
-	- This method corresponds to the operator `()` .
-	- Suppose that we have a variable reference `xyz` to an object of type `type` (which in the simplest way can be obtained by defining a class `xyz` as in the previous example ), then if we write `xyz()`, it will call the method `__call__` of the object referred to by `xyz`.
-In simple terms `xyz()` is equivalent to `xyz.__call__()`.
-	- All the objects of the class/type `type` (i.e. all the **class objects**) have a default implementation of this method, which creates a new object of the class/type represented by this **class object** and returns a reference to it.
-	- All the objects of the class/type `function` (i.e. all the **function objects**) have a default implementation of this method which runs the associated function body.
-	- Any object which is not an instance of class `type` (i.e. an object which is not **class object**) or an instance of class `function` (i.e. an object which is not a function) do not have a default implementation of this method.
-	- So if we write `x = xyz()` and then do `x()` , we will get an error, because `x` is a reference to object of type `xyz` and not type `type` or `function`.
-	- But, if we explicitly define a method `__call__` inside the class `xyz` then the above statement will call this method.
-It is not generally used in competitive coding and mostly is required for functional programming.

 #### Explicitly creating an Object of a class/type
 - Let `xyz` be an object of class `type`.